 Access to education

-The establishment of the Center of Knowledge Interchange (CKI) program represents the top level of Siemens’ global collaboration with universities.
-In China, Siemens has built up CKI strategic ties with Tsinghua University to further promote the cooperation on scientific and technical exchanges and talent cultivation.
-In October 2017, Siemens extended the Master Research and Development Agreement for another five years, leading the CKI collaboration into its third phase in China.
-Meanwhile, the launch and operation of the Tsinghua University and Siemens Joint Research Center for Advanced Robotics sponsored by Siemens Corporate Technology China reflects Siemens’ strategy and resolution to foster an open innovation ecosystem in the digital context.
+In the past over 10 years, Siemens has cooperated with about 90 universities and research institutes on about 780 R&D projects in Greater China.
+The Center of Knowledge Interchange (CKI) program represents Siemens’ top-level and long-term strategic collaboration with global universities in R&D and talent cultivation.
+In China, Siemens has built up CKI strategic ties with Tsinghua University to further promote the cooperation on scientific and technical exchanges and talent development.
+In October 2017, Siemens extended the Master Research and Development Agreement with Tsinghua University for another five years, leading the CKI collaboration into its third phase in China.

-For primary education, Siemens I-Green Education Program is an education program for China’s migrant children in primary schools to raise their awareness of environmental protection and help them better integrate into city life.
-Since its launch in September 2009, the program has been rolled out in 10 migrant children’s schools in nine cities, including Beijing, Shanghai, Wuhan, Guangzhou, Kashgar, Shenzhen, Chongqing, Nanjing and Xi’an.
-More than 2,500 Siemens volunteers contributed to the program that has benefited over 22,500 students.
-Employee volunteers gave lectures to raise awareness of environmental protection among students, their families and communities.
+As for primary education, Siemens I-Green Education Program, launched in 2009, targets migrant children in primary schools in China to raise their awareness of environmental protection and help them better integrate into city life.
+By fiscal 2020, the program had been rolled out in 11 schools of migrant children in 10 cities, including Beijing, Shanghai, Wuhan, Guangzhou, Kashgar, Shenzhen, Chongqing, Nanjing, Xi’an and Chengdu, benefitting over 24,000 migrant children.
+Nearly 2,800 Siemens employee volunteers devoted over 29,800 hours to this program.

-Siemens is committed to sustainable development of the society by taking initiatives including organizing various activities for environmental protection, supporting development of NGOs, providing social assistance to disadvantaged groups, and providing immediate technological and humanitarian assistance in case of natural disasters.
+Siemens commits itself to sustainable development of the society by taking initiatives including organizing various activities for environmental protection, supporting development of NGOs, providing social assistance to disadvantaged groups and providing immediate technological and humanitarian assistance in case of natural disasters.